About Our Chapter

 Our volunteers are not case managers.
 They aren’t perfect parents; some of them aren’t parents.
 They are all compassionate NYers who believe that partnering with us to help strengthen families is one way we can all work together to help make NYC a great place to raise a family.
 We have a team approach to volunteering so that no one feels alone or overwhelmed.
 We average 3 volunteers matched with each family and our vision is to have volunteers in every neighborhood in all five boroughs.

 Safe families is a volunteer-driven ministry.
 Our volunteers do the most significant work of connecting with families.
-Our staff members function in two teams:
+Our staff members function in three teams:

 - Family Support Team (conduct intake with families and provide professional support to volunteers)

-- Volunteer Mobilization Team (recruit churches and volunteers and thoroughly screen volunteers).
+- Church & Volunteer Mobilization Team (recruit churches and volunteers and thoroughly screen volunteers)

 Emily has enjoyed calling many parts of the US south and midwest home, but in 2012 she and her family excitedly began a new adventure in Brooklyn.
 Emily received her Master in Social Work at the University of Illinois at Chicago where the ideals of prevention, equity and justice took deep root.
 In 2016 Emily was thrilled to come on staff with SFFC to support the amazing volunteers who connect with and support some of the most incredible and resilient families in NYC.
 Emily brings her professional experience working with at-risk youth and families and her personal experience as a licensed foster parent to the Family Support Team at SFFC.